Religious Education at Hardwick

 In addition, outside speakers and visitors and staff deliver assemblies for pupils.
 Each year group visits a place of worship reflecting the religion they are learning about so that they gain first-hand experience of the diversity in the local community.

 As children progress through school they learn about different religions and beliefs.
 Pupils are exposed to thought provoking challenging questions about meaning and the purpose in life, beliefs about God, issues of right and wrong and what it means to be human.
 In KS1 the main religions of study are Islam and Christianity.
-In KS2 the main religions studied are Hinduism, Sikhism, Judaism, Buddhism, Islam and non- religious beliefs.
+In KS2 the main religions studied are Hinduism, Sikhism, Judaism, Islam and non- religious beliefs.

 Please see below our curriculum progression grid for Religious Education, detailing how our children progress through knowledge and skills from Nursery to Year 6: